Trumpet Concerto (Michael Haydn)

 Michael Haydn's Trumpet Concerto in C major (Clarino Concerto MH 60/Perger 34) was completed in 1763.
 It is known for its extremely high register.
+The piece is often listed as Trumpet Concerto No. 2.
+Its more famous predecessor, Trumpet Concerto No. 1 in D major, MH 104, is culled from a divertimento.

 Background

 Michael Haydn arrived in Salzburg just prior to composing the concerto.
 The manuscript is at Göttweig Abbey.
 In the Perger-Verzeichnis, it is listed as Clarino Concerto.
 Until the 20th century, the piece was commonly known as Sinfonia.
 Edward Tarr gave it the name Trumpet Concerto No. 2 in order to distinguish it from Haydn's Trumpet Concerto No. 1 in D major (MH 104).

 The music is derived from Haydn's Violin Concerto in G Major (MH 52).
 The solo trumpet line is a very close adaptation of the violin solo.

-Form
+Music

 The work is in two movements: